-The turnover of the group for the year ended 31 March 2014 was HK\$1,340 million which was slightly down from HK\$1,345 million in the previous year.
-The net profit attributable to the equity shareholders of the company was HK\$26.5 million representing an increase of 15% over HK\$23.0 million in last year.
+The turnover of the group for the year ended 31 March 2015 was HK\$1,265 million which was down 6% from HK\$1,340 million in the previous year.
+The net profit attributable to the equity shareholders of the company was HK\$16.2 million, representing a decrease of 39% from HK\$26.5 million a year earlier.
+The decline in net profit was primarily due to lower turnover and net foreign exchange losses of approximately HK\$11.4 million arising mainly from the depreciation of the pound sterling.
 Detailed analysis of the operating results is set out in the following paragraphs.